uatuko/ruek/README.md

 Using an authorization service shouldn't come with a requirement to be an expert in building and maintaining authorization models or policies.
 It should be as easy as using an API.

-Sentium lean on well known API design principals to provide an authorization service that's easy to integrate, quick to master and flexible enough to handle complex requirements.
+Ruek lean on well known API design principals to provide an authorization service that's easy to integrate, quick to master and flexible enough to handle complex requirements.